-How To Prevent Staticky Hair This Winter When The Wind Is Unkind To Your 'Do — PHOTOS
+How To Prevent Staticky Hair This Winter

 With crazy weather, the constant hat-wearing, and all the long, hot showers, winter can wreak some serious havoc on hair.
 One of the most annoying problems is a frizzed out 'do that makes you look electrocuted.
 Luckily the tips below for how to prevent staticky hair couldn't be easier!
 By changing up your hair routine just a little, you can kiss those crazy, electricity-charged fly aways goodbye.